Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 - **deployModule:** <p>
   This action performs an [actual deployment](#test-deploy) to Azure using a provided parameter file.
 Once a deployment ran it [removes](#removal) the resource
 - **publishModule:** <p>
-  This action is capable of [publishing](#publish) the given template to a location specified in the pipeline [variable file](#component-variable-files).
+  This action is capable of [publishing](#publish) the given template to a location specified in the pipeline [variable file](#github-component-variable-file).
 - **getWorkflowInput:** <p>
   This action implements allows us to fetch workflow input values from the module's workflow file, even if the pipeline was not triggered via a `workflow_dispatch` action.
 Without it we would not be able to process the contained information and would need to duplicate the configuration as workflow variables.

 ### **GitHub Component:** Workflows

 These are the individual end-to-end workflows we have for each module.
-Leveraging the [composite actions](#component-composite-actions) described before, they orchestrate the testing & publishing of their module.
+Leveraging the [composite actions](#github-component-composite-actions) described before, they orchestrate the testing & publishing of their module.

 Comparing multiple workflows you'll notice they are almost identically, yet differ in a few important areas:

 - The ***path filters*** of the workflow trigger:
   - 1 for the composite actions
-  - 1 of the path filters should be the relative path to the workflow itself
+  - 1 should be the relative path to the workflow itself
   - 1 should be the relative path to the module folder
   - 1 should exclude the readme
   ```yaml